Always treat your co-workers the way you would like to be treated

 - When faced with a management problem, take a “build on approach”.
 It is sometimes easy to be too critical and tear down someone’s hard work.
 Be supportive, be understanding.
 See the glass as half full, not half empty.

 - Try and catch staff doing something right and praise them for their good work.
-If you do have to comment on someone’s work and need to be critical, end the conversation on an upbeat note with a note of acknowledgement for their efforts.
+If you do have to comment on someone’s work and need to be critical, end the conversation on an upbeat note with a note of acknowledgment for their efforts.

 - If someone makes a request of you, for instance, for information or material and you agree to it, keep your word and deliver on time.
 There should be no need for repeat requests and “have to chase people”.